 Wagenknecht will be working with Stefan Hechenberger, as the production studio Nortd, for COSMOS18.
 Their collaboration launched in 2007 from a small project space in the Lower East Side, New York and has since moved to Innsbruck, Austria.
 Their work has been featured in major biennials (Vienna, Moscow, and Istanbul) and acquired by the Whitney Museum of American Art.
 They have collaborated with Chanel and i-D magazine on a series exploring the sixth sense and recently held solo exhibitions at Bitforms gallery in New York City, MU in Eindhoven, Netherlands and Haus der elektronischen Künste in Basel, Switzerland.

-After its inaugural year in 2017, Wagenknecht is AND’s second artist to be commissioned for COSMOS, AND’s flagship international artists commission and residency for Lovell Telescope at Jodrell Bank Observatory.
+After its inaugural year in 2017, Wagenknecht is AND’s second artist to be commissioned for COSMOS, AND’s flagship international artists commission and residency for the Lovell Telescope at Jodrell Bank Observatory.
+Read about the themes behind the work of Hidden in Plain Sight in our journal post with Addie here.